 The angels who tried to protect humans against the demons and nosferatu, only ended up being worshipped because of their divinity.
 This aroused Lucifer's jealousy and he rose against the angels in another battle, in which a human helped to defeat Lucifer.
 After this battle, Guardians were formed, with powers to protect humans from demons and nosferatu, and since the Guardians were once human themselves, they were able to assimilate into human society much easier than the angels.

 I enjoyed the story immensely, but I felt I missed out so much due to being unable to give it my undivided attention that I did something I've never done before.
 As soon as I finished the last page, I started re-reading.
 And so many things I had missed earlier suddenly became clear(er).
-Demon Angel has an intricate mythology setup, interesting dialogue and a very intriguing heroine.
-Hugh and Lilith have a courtship spanning 500+ years and they make a great couple when they finally came together.
+Demon Angel has an intricate mythology setup, interesting dialogue and

 The second book in the series Demon Moon is about the vampire Colin Ames-Beaumont and techie geek Savitri Murray.
 Savitri has an Indian mother and an Irish (?I forget) father, has been brought up by her nani and is Hugh's adopted sister.
 First of all, I have to give a huge cheer for an ethnic character in a mainstream series.
 And, then I have to say how wonderfully Savi's character is written.
 With ethnic characters, it's all too easy to stick to stereotypes, Savi transcends all those to become her own person ... and she's fabulous.